-This information will remain confidential and is critical for us to be able to assist you quickly and effectively after a storm
+Hurricane/Emergency Entity Contact Information Form This information will remain confidential and is critical for us to be able to assist you quickly and effectively after a storm

 Entity Name:

 Entity Address:

 Pastor/Principal or Agency Head Name:

 Cell Phone:

 Land line:

-Please list the names and contact information for TWO Property/Plant Manager's/Staff to be contacted after a storm or emergency event:
+Please list the names and contact or emergency event: et information for TWO Property/Plant Manager's/Staff to be contacted after a storm

 Name 1:

 Position:

 Cell Phone:

 Land line:

 Name 2:

 Position:

 Cell Phone:

 Land line:

-Are you in a mandatory evacuation area?
+Are you in a mandatory evacua tion area?
 YES NO

-PLEASE RETURN VIA EMAIL TO irancano@theadom.org, or fax to 305-754-6792
+PLEASE RETURN VIA EMAIL TO jrancano@theadom.org, or fax to 305-754-6792

-Archdiocese of Miami Area Dean Contact List
+Area Dean Contact List

 Very Reverend Michael Greer, V.F.
-Vicar Forane of the Northeast Broward